pmem/rpma/examples/README.md

-This directory contains also the 'run-all-on-SoftRoCE.sh' script for running all examples on SoftRoCE (it can be also run from the CMake build directory using 'make test_softroce').
+This directory contains also the 'run-all-on-SoftRoCE.sh' script for running all examples on SoftRoCE (it can be also run from the CMake build directory using 'make run_all_examples').
-To enable SoftRoCE '../tools/configure_softroce.sh' script can be used.
+The '../tools/configure_softroce.sh' script can be used to enable SoftRoCE.